-On Dec.
-23, he went home, where the infusion nurse met him and spent time showing him and Kim how to manage the medication, pump and peripherally inserted central catheter (PICC line) in his upper arm.
+In December, when he returned home from the hospital, his infusion nurse met him and spent time showing him and Kim how to manage the medication, pump and peripherally inserted central catheter (PICC line) in his upper arm.
 “It was snowing and 10 degrees outside, and the nurse sat at my kitchen table and told me my heart was strong,” said Jeff.
 “Her warmth, knowledge and patience gave me confidence and strength when I needed it most.”

 Jeff keeps the pump and bag of medication tucked in the pocket of a vest.
 He gets his medication delivered to the house weekly, and every Friday a nurse changes the dressing for his PICC line and provides an assessment of Jeff’s health to his doctor.